Skip to main content

 Mesen Castle

 Mesen Castle dates back to the 16th century.
-In 1566 the domain was the residence of the Bette family.
-In 1607 the domain was elevated to the status of barony and in 1633 to marquisate.
+In 1566, the domain was the residence of the Bette family.
+In 1607, it was elevated to the status of a barony, and in 1633, to a marquisate.

-In 1749 the castle was completely rebuilt, leaving no traces of its earlier form, by the French architect Giovanni Niccolò Servandoni for the 4th Marquess, Emmanuel de Bette.
-After 1796 the castle was used as industrial premises for various activities like a gin distillery, a sugar refinery, a tobacco factory and potash processing.
+In 1749, the castle was completely rebuilt, erasing all traces of its earlier form—by the French architect Giovanni Niccolò Servandoni for the 4th Marquess, Emmanuel de Bette.
+After 1796, the castle was used as industrial premises for various activities, such as a gin distillery, a sugar refinery, a tobacco factory, and potash processing.

-In 1897 Mesen Castle was acquired by the Carmelite Sisters of St. Augustine.
-They transformed the castle into a boarding school for girls.
-They added an extra wing and a chapel to the castle.
-During WWI the castle was used as a military hospital by the German forces.
+In 1897, Mesen Castle was acquired by the Carmelite Sisters of St. Augustine, who transformed it into a boarding school for girls.
+They added an extra wing and a chapel.
+During World War I, the castle was used by German forces as a military hospital.

-After WW I, the boarding school was taken over by the Royal Institute of Mesen and became a female elite boarding school where French, behavior and high society life were taught.
-In 1971 the school was closed because the Flemish Government stipulated that all education in the Flemish region should be given in Dutch.
-After that, the castle was abandoned and fell into disrepair.
-The following decades the empty castle slowly fell to ruin and became a famous location for urban exploration.
-Local government failed to protect the historical landmark and in 2010 the chapel and a wing were demolished under protest.
-Despite further protests the rest of the castle ruin followed in 2015, leaving only the shell of the main building.
-In 2016 the right wing of that building collapsed due to strong winds.
+After World War I, the boarding school was taken over by the Royal Institute of Mesen, becoming a prestigious girls’ boarding school where students learned French, etiquette, and the ways of high society.
+In 1971, the school closed because the Flemish Government required all education in the region to be conducted in Dutch.
+Subsequently, the castle was abandoned and fell into disrepair.
+Over the following decades, the empty castle gradually decayed and became a popular spot for urban explorers.
+The local government failed to protect the historic landmark, and in 2010, the chapel and a wing were demolished amid protests.
+Despite ongoing protests, the rest of the castle ruins were demolished in 2015, leaving only the shell of the main building.
+In 2016, the right wing collapsed due to strong winds.

-At present Mesen Castle is freely accessible.
-A nice but a bit sterile ruin.
-Search the internet for urban exploration pictures and movies that show what a beautiful ruin it once was.
+Today, Mesen Castle is freely accessible, though it stands as a somewhat sterile ruin.
+Search the internet for urban exploration pictures and videos to see what a beautiful ruin it once was.

 Gallery